contour-terminal/terminal-good-image-protocol/README.md

 ## Goal of this repository

-I want to finally formalize what other people have been already put great work in (see references), and ideally also come up with a reference implementation (as technical preview).
+I want to finally formalize what other people have been already put great work in (see references), and also come up with a reference implementation (for verifying the spec and as a technical preview).

 It would be nice if this repository serves as a communication hub for improving this spec that ideally enough terminal emulators will adopt so we could call this the future defacto image protocol